jundalisay/superb/content/en/research/einstein/relativity/section-16.md

 The Maxwell-Lorentz equations hold for a non-moving viewpoint `K`.
 But they do not hold for a moving viewpoint `K'` moving uniformly with respect to non-moving `K`, if we assume that the relations of the Galileian transformation exist between `K` and `K'`.

 Thus, of all Galileian coordinate systems, <!-- one non-moving `K` corresponding to a state of motion --> movement in non-moving `K` is physically unique.
-This implied that=
+This implied that:

 - the non-moving `K` was at rest with a hypothetical æther of space
 <!-- This result was interpreted physically by regarding  -->